Thatched House Lodge: History

 The residence was originally built as two houses in 1673 for two Richmond Park Keepers, as Aldridge Lodge.
 It was enlarged, possibly by William Kent, in 1727 as a home for Sir Robert Walpole.
 The two houses were joined in 1771 by Sir John Soane and renamed Thatched House Lodge.
 It had also been known as Burkitt's Lodge.

 The house was used as a grace-and-favour residence by various members of the Royal Household including General Sir Edward Bowater, and General Lynedoch Gardiner, respectively equerry to Albert, Prince Consort and to Queen Victoria.
-Sir Frederick Treves retired to the house after he successfully operated on King Edward VII's appendix in 1902.
-Edward VII awarded use of the house to Sir Edmund Monson on his retirement from Her Majesty's Diplomatic Service in 1905.
+Sir Frederick Treves, 1st Baronet retired to the house after he successfully operated on King Edward VII's appendix in 1902.
+Edward VII awarded use of the house to Sir Edmund Monson, 1st Baronet on his retirement from His Majesty's Diplomatic Service in 1905.
 Thatched House Lodge ceased to be a grace and favour property in 1927.

-Thatched House Lodge was the home of Wing Commander Sir Louis Greig (equerry to King George VI when he was Duke of York), who was deputy Ranger of Richmond Park from 1932.
-It was then acquired by the 5th Duke of Sutherland.
+Thatched House Lodge was the home of Wing Commander Sir Louis Greig (equerry to George VI when he was Duke of York), who was deputy Ranger of Richmond Park from 1932.
+It was then acquired by George Sutherland-Leveson-Gower, 5th Duke of Sutherland.
 U.S. General Dwight D. Eisenhower was allotted a suite there during the Second World War.